Gastronomic Walks at High Altitude

 La Table du Berger

-Michelin-starred cuisine that hasn't lost its roots.
-You can taste lake fera and wild herbs gathered that very morning.
+A Michelin-starred cuisine that has lost none of its roots.
+Enjoy lake féra and wild herbs gathered that very morning.

 Auberge de la Grande Glière

-Mountain life is punctuated by transhumance and harvests.
-In 2026, these traditions have been transformed into major events where the visitor becomes a participant.
+Life in the mountains is punctuated by transhumances and harvests.
+In 2026, these traditions have transformed into major events where the visitor becomes a participant.

 The largest gathering of local producers.
 Free tastings and milking competitions.